tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 ## Use Case #3 - Publishing a new blog post

-Publishing a new blog post use case invovles the following
+Publishing a new blog post use case involves the following

 * A user can publish a new blog post by providing a title, body of the post and a set of tags.

-* If the title already exists we need to let the user to know about it.
+* If the title already exists we need to let the user know about it.

-* We also need to let him know, if publish went well.
+* We also need to let him know if publish went well.

-Though the requirement looks simple on paper, there are some complexities in terms of organizing the code and orchastrating the entire operation.
+Though the requirement looks simple on paper, there are some complexities regarding organizing the code and orchestrating the entire operation.

 Let's dig up and see how we can solve it!